- Research & Extension

-David J. Ashkenas Memorial Fellowship - awarded to graduate students whose research has an international component requiring travel abroad or an international student who wishes to complete their degree at OSU.
-Preference given to students working in freshwater riparian ecosystems, followed by marine ecosystems and then by terrestrial ecosystems.
+David J. Ashkenas Memorial Fellowship - Awarded to graduate students whose research has an international component requiring travel abroad or an international student who wishes to complete their degree at OSU.
+Preference is given to students working in freshwater riparian ecosystems, followed by marine ecosystems and then by terrestrial ecosystems.

 Neil Armantrout Graduate Fellowship - Awarded to a full-time graduate student conducting research on wild salmon or fisheries habitat improvement, excluding aquaculture.

 H. Richard Carlson Memorial Scholarship - Awarded to a graduate student with research emphasis in marine fisheries biology.
 Two letters of reference needed.

 Stan Gregory Stream Team Scholarship - Awarded to students whose focus/research involves stream ecology or riparian ecosystems.
 May be used for travel.

 Oregon Council Federation of Fly Fishers Scholarship - Two awards to graduate students researching native fishes of interest to the Oregon Council.

 James Sedell Graduate Award in Fisheries and Wildlife - Awarded to graduate students working on native fish conservation, aquatic habitat restoration, and landscape conservation planning.
 Full-time graduate students based on merit, research potential, leadership and financial need.
 May also be used for travel.

 Sunriver Anglers Club Scholarship - Two awards to full-time graduate students conducting research on fish or habitat ecology in Eastern Oregon.
 Preference to Oregon residents.